 Pursuant to Ark.
 Code Ann.
-19-11-1010 et. seq., the selected contractor shall comply with performance-based standards.
+19-11-267 et. seq., the selected contractor shall comply with performance-based standards.
 Following are the performance-based standards that will be a part of the contract and with which the contractor must comply for acceptable performance to occur under the contract.

 - I. The contractor must comply with all statutes, regulations, codes, ordinances, and licensure or certification requirements applicable to the contractor or to the contractor's agents and employees and to the subject matter of the contract.
 Failure to comply shall be deemed unacceptable performance. - II.
 Except as otherwise required by law, the contractor agrees to hold the contracting Division/Office harmless and to indemnify the contracting Division/Office for any additional costs of alternatively accomplishing the goals of the contract, as well as any liability, including liability for costs or fees, which the contracting Division/Office may sustain as a result of the contractor's performance or lack of performance. - III.
-During the term of the contract, the division/office will complete sufficient performance evaluation(s) to determine if the contractor's performance is acceptable. - IV.
+During the term of the contract, the division/office will complete sufficient performance evaluation(s) to determine if the contractor's performance is acceptable.
+The damages set forth below are not exclusive and shall in no way exclude or limit any remedies available at law or in equity. - IV.
 The State shall have the right to modify, add, or delete Performance Standards throughout the term of the contract, should the State determine it is in its best interest to do so.
-Any changes or additions to performance standards will be made in good faith following acceptable industry standards, and may include the input of the vendor so as to establish standards that are reasonably achievable. - V. The contract program deliverables and performance indicators to be performed by the contractor are:
+Any changes or additions to performance standards will be made in good faith following acceptable industry standards and may include the input of the vendor so as to establish standards that are reasonably achievable. - V. The contract program deliverables and performance indicators to be performed by the contractor are: